-Note that i's signal contains no information about j's signal.
-In this case, we show that no pure-strategy equilibrium support (C, C) in the first period.
-The problem is i would rationally ignore her signal in the second period and just condition her second-period action on her first-period action.
-So long as i cooperates in the first period, she will assign high probability to j observing a good signal.
-Consequently, she prefers to just keep cooperating.
+The problem is that i would rationally ignore her signal in the second period and just condition her second-period action on her first-period action.
+This is because so long as i cooperates in the first period, she will assign high probability to j observing a good signal.
+Consequently, she prefers to just keep cooperating (not following the strategy to punish).
 In short, the private monitoring means there is no way to coordinate on the punishment equilibrium in period two following a bad outcome.